-Over time, OECD’s focus has broadened to include extensive contacts with non-member economies and it now maintains co-operative relations with more than 70 of them.
+Over time, OECD’s focus has broadened to include extensive contacts with non-member economies and it now maintains co-operative relations with a large number of them.

 OECD has official relations with other international organisations and bodies, such as the International Labour Organization, Food and Agriculture Organization, International Monetary Fund, World Bank, International Atomic Energy Agency, and many other United Nations bodies.
 OECD also co-ordinates with the International Transport Forum, an independent body linked to OECD that deals with issues of improvement of all forms of transport.

 The OECD also co-operates with civil society on a number of levels.
 The OECD’s core relationship with civil society is through the Business and Industry (BIAC) and the Trade Union (TUAC) Advisory Committees to the OECD.
 These advisory bodies contribute to most areas of OECD work through policy dialogue and consultations.
 This co-operation has been complemented over the years by activities with other representatives of civil society, e.g. non-governmental organisation, think tanks, and academia.

 The OECD also maintains close relationship with parliamentarians, notably through its long-standing links with the Council of Europe Parliamentary Assembly, and with the NATO Parliamentary Assembly.